huntbrooks85/SANDCASTL/README.md

 <h2> 🏆 How to Use SANDCASTL: </h2>

-*   Note: This package is a Jupyter Notebook and that each piece of code needs to run before preforming the MCMC simulation.
+*   Note: This package is a Jupyter Notebook and that each piece of code needs to run before preforming the MCMC simulation
+*   Note: This package should not be used as a blackbox, please follow and understand this code when using
+*   Note: All required variables are put into "Input Requirements" code block
+*   Note: Read the comment above each variable for additional notes

 ```
-1) Put in the full directory of your input file, remember that this has to be readable by SPLAT.
-2) Put in the output directory for your output file, DO NOT PUT A FILE TYPE.
-3) Input the number of threads you want this code to run on.
-If you do not know how many your computers have simply input 1.
+1) Put input file directory in "input_file" variable
+2) Input outfile file name in "output_file" variable
+3) Input spectral type estimate in "spt_estimate" variable
-4) Input the number of walkers you want to use, the programmer intended for 25 walkers.
+4) Input the number of threads in "threads" variable
-5) Input the number of steps you want the walkers to use, may change on the quality of your spectra.
+5) Input the number of walkers in the "walkers" variable
-6) Finally, input the number of discard you choose, the recommended amount is ~15% the number of steps.
+6) Input the number of steps in the "steps" variable
+7) Input the number of discards in the "discard" variable
 ```

-* Once these steps are complete click the "Run All" button to run all code snippets.
-Follow where the code is running.
-Note that it may take a few minutes to fully run.
+* Once the inputs are complete click the "Run All" button (FOLLOW THE CODE)
-* Once the code is completed running there will be 9 outputs.
-One under the "Finds the Best Values and the Errors From the Model" title slide.
-The second is the output is a total figure of how the walkers explore the parameter space, the observed spectrum compared to the best fit line, and a corner plots with the parameters included.
-The last 7 are the parameter values and how the walkers explore the parameter space, the best-fit spectrum, and the flatted sample from the MCMC simulation.
+* Once the notebook is finished running all of the outputs are in the "Output" directory

 <h2> 📞 Support </h2>